dbt-labs/docs.getdbt.com/website/blog/analytics-craft/2022-01-12-time-on-task-calculation.md

 is_featured: false
 ---

-# Measuring business hours

-Measuring the number of business hours between two dates using SQL is one of those classic problems that sounds simple yet has [plagued analysts since time immemorial](https://www.SQLteam.com/forums/topic.asp?TOPIC_ID=74645).
+Measuring the number of business hours between two dates using SQL is one of those classic problems that sounds simple yet has [plagued analysts since time immemorial](https://www.sqlteam.com/forums/topic.asp?TOPIC_ID=74645).

 This comes up in a couple places at dbt Labs: